golfmak 2010

 You'll need to calculate the cost of title insurance.
 Even if you pay cash for the property you purchase, unless you are a very trusting person, you want the title insured for your own safety.
 However, a lender will require proof that a new title insurance policy takes affect upon transfer of the property.
 According to a web source, a $5 million dollar (Florida) golf course purchase will cost the buyer $15,000 for a title policy, plus title search expenses.
 (Is title insurance compulsory?
 Not by law, but if you're obtaining a mortgage, the lender will require it.
 Either way, the experts say don't do without it.)

-7) AGRONOMY REPORT – UP TO $2,000, UP TO 2 WEEKS FOR A REPORT
+7) AGRONOMY REPORT – UP TO $2,000, UP TO ONE MONTH FOR A REPORT

 Best source for learning about greens, etc., the United States Golf Association Greens Section: http://www.usga.org/green/.
 It will pay you to order an agronomy report on the subject golf course – especially if the course is more than a dozen years old.
 An agronomist may find subtle problems like mutations and/or invading grasses you cannot detect yourself.
 Nematode problems and even inadequate maintenance practices or insufficient equipment may be identified in this report.
 The most important items required for this area of diligence is detective work and time (I was a golf course superintendent (my own).
 I know the issues.).
-A golf course purchase and sale contract should allow at least 90-days from signing to closing to allow for adequate diligence.
+A golf course purchase and sale contract should allow at least 60-days from signing to closing to allow for adequate diligence.
 With over 250 separate items to be reviewed and verified, including the lender's requirements, there should also be a clause included in the purchase contract allowing for a 'reasonable extension' should information implied by seller be delayed at no fault to you, as buyer.

 8) GENERAL PROPERTY REVIEW

-DILIGENCE - $10,000 and UP
+DILIGENCE - $5,000 and UP - ALLOW TWO WEEKS

 In a golf course purchase there are hundreds of details you, as buyer are wise to study.
 Based on the 'as-is' clause in the contract, it's up to you to know what you are getting.
 Unless you're are a seasoned golf course operator and have made these transactions before, you should engage an expert (like me) to assist you.
 I have the skill and experience to review the components that make up a golf course inside and out.
 I inspect and review maintenance equipment,irrigation system, cart paths, drainage issues, turf conditions, maintenance routines, and employee activities on the outside.
 On the inside I inspect the clubhouse, kitchens, pro shop, offices, locker rooms, washrooms, storage areas, etc. I see things other don't see!
 Things that will cost you a lot of money to repair or replace!